-Thales UK Limited makes no warranty of any kind with regard to this information, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-Thales UK Limited shall not be liable for errors contained herein or for incidental or consequential damages concerned with the furnishing, performance or use of this material.
+Thales UK Limited and Thales e-Security make no warranty of any kind with regard to this information, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Thales UK Limited and Thales e-Security shall not be liable for errors contained herein or for incidental or consequential damages concerned with the furnishing, performance or use of this material.